Skip to Content

 //connection.onTrace("", null); //disables callback tracing for the rest of the program

-var sql = 'select TITLE, FIRSTNAME, NAME from HOTEL.CUSTOMER;';
+var sql = 'SELECT TITLE, FIRSTNAME, NAME FROM HOTELS.CUSTOMER;';

 var result = connection.exec(sql);